 FREE FROM LIENS: Lessee shall keep the leased premises and the property in which the leased premises are situated, free from any liens arising out of any work performed, materials furnished, or obligations incurred by Lessee.

 COMPLIANCE WITH GOVERNMENTAL REGULATIONS: Lessee shall, at his sole cost and expense, comply with all of the requirements of all municipal, county, state and federal authorities now in force, or which may hereafter be in force, pertaining to the said premises.
-Lessee shall faithfully observe in the use of the premises all municipal and county ordinances and state and federal statutes now in force or which may hereafter be in force and shall do no act which would result in a violation of the following attached hereto and by reference incorporated herein:
+Lessee shall faithfully observe in the use of the premises all municipal and county ordinances and state and federal statutes now in force or which may hereafter be in force and shall do no act which would result in a violation

-California Regional Water Quality Control Board, Central Valley Region, Order No. 97-115, NPDES No. CA0081558, Waste Discharge Requirements For City of Manteca And City Of Lathrop Wastewater Quality Control Facility (Attached as Exhibit D).

-The judgment of any court of competent jurisdiction, or the admission of Lessee in any action or proceeding against Lessee, whether Lessor be a party thereto or not, that Lessee has violated any such ordinance or statute in the use of the premises, shall be conclusive of that fact as between Lessor and Lessee.

 UTILITIES: Lessee shall pay for all water, gas, heat, light, power, telephone service and all other services supplied to the said premises.